 The two steps bioleaching process was used in the bioleaching assay.
 Here, nutrient broths in respective flasks were inoculated with pure colonies of the respective organisms, these were incubated at 28±2ᴼC for 24 h.
 Thereafter, the PCB and respective nitrogen sources were added and this was incubated 28±2ᴼC in an incubator for 24 days (Dave, Sodha & Tipre, 2018).

-Experiment 1: Effects of nitrogen source and particle size of PCB on metal solubilization by single microbial isolates
+Experiment 1: Effects of Nitrogen Source and Particle Size of PCB on Metal Solubilization by Single Microbial Isolates

 The treatments for studying the effects of nitrogen source and particle size of PCB on metal solubilization by single isolate are shown in Table 1 below

-Table 1- Experimental protocol for studying effects of nitrogen source and particle size of PCB on solubilization of metals by single microbial isolates
+Table 1- Experimental Protocol for Studying Effects of Nitrogen Source and Particle Size of PCB on Solubilization of Metals by Single Microbial Isolates